How to apply for Medicare

 With Part D, you can receive coverage through a private insurance company, such as Priority Health if you’re in Michigan, that offers Medicare Advantage with prescription drug (MAPD) plans.
 Medicare Part D monthly premiums, copayments and deductibles vary by insurers.

 You can check to see if the medication you’re taking is covered by checking your insurer’s formulary—a list of approved drugs.
-One example is the Priority Health Medicare Advantage formulary.
 If your medications are not included on this list, Part D may not be the right choice for you.

 The sooner you apply for Part D, the better.
 Ideally, this is done during your initial enrollment period.